blosavio/trlisp/README.md

         "https://blosavio.github.io/trlisp/tree-calculus.definitions.html#var-W">W</a> combinators, but does not use them for any further purposes.
       </p>
       <p>
-        It turns out that we won&apos;t often directly use any of these fundamental &nbsp;functions in day-to-day programming, but they are critical building blocks for &nbsp;the functions we <em>do</em> use.
+        It turns out that we wouldn&apos;t often directly use any of these combinators &nbsp;in day-to-day programming, but they are critical building blocks for the <a href="#base">functions</a> we <em>do</em> use.
       </p>
     </section>
     <section id="base">